my0373/flandori/brain-dump.md

 How do we ensure the integrity of the content ?

-How can we distribute content in a highly available way ?
+How can we distribute content in a highly available (and secure) way ?
+- idea, maybe a bittorrent like peer to peer content distribution ?
+- could blockchain do something cool here ?

 How do we version content ?
+- crazy idea, possibly use specific container labels for specific content to track specific versions of content to a local provider.
+Needs more thought.

 How do we present content in many different ways to many different systems ?